-MEPS Panel 12 spans the two calendar years 2007 and 2008 while MEPS Panel 13 spans 2008 and 2009.
-This file consists of the subset of data from the twelfth and thirteenth MEPS panels covering from January 1 through, roughly, the spring of calendar year 2008.
-More specifically, data from the 2008 portion of the third Round of data collection for the MEPS Panel 12 sample are pooled with data from the first Round of data collection for the MEPS Panel 13 sample (see illustration below).
+MEPS Panel 15 spans the two calendar years 2010 and 2011 while MEPS Panel 16 spans 2011 and 2012.
+This file consists of the subset of data from the fifteenth and sixteenth MEPS panels covering from January 1 through, roughly, the spring of calendar year 2011.
+More specifically, data from the 2011 portion of the third Round of data collection for the MEPS Panel 15 sample are pooled with data from the first Round of data collection for the MEPS Panel 16 sample (see illustration below).

-Traditionally, the sample for the NHIS is redesigned and redrawn about every ten years.
+The sample for the NHIS is redesigned and redrawn about every ten years.
 From 1995 to 2005 the NHIS used the same sample design, and thus the MEPS, which began in 1996, has been based on a single NHIS design through MEPS Panel 11 initiated in 2006.
 Since, in the NHIS, the same PSUs and second stage sampling units are used each year, the MEPS sample from its inception has likewise been clustered within these same sampling units.
 However, a new sample design for the NHIS was implemented in 2006.
-The fundamental structure of the new 2006 NHIS sample design is very similar to the previous 1995-2005 NHIS sample design.
-The sample PSUs and second stage sampling units for the new NHIS design were selected independent of the sample selection process under the previous design.
+The fundamental structure of the new 2006 NHIS sample design is very similar to the previous 1995-2005 NHIS sample design although the sample PSUs and second stage sampling units for the new NHIS design were selected independent of the sample selection process under the previous design.
 Of course, there is some overlap between the area populations covered by the sampled PSUs selected under the two designs, mostly the larger ones selected with certainty.
 As households selected for MEPS participation are selected from among the previous year's NHIS respondents, the MEPS Panel 12, fielded in 2007, was the first MEPS Panel based on the new NHIS sample design.
-As a result, the 2007 PIT file consisted of two independent samples, serving to increase precision (due to decreased clustering since the sample was spread out among more PSUs and secondary sampling units) and increased degrees of freedom (due to many more variance strata available for variance estimation purposes).
+As a result, the 2007 PIT file consisted of two independent samples with MEPS Panel 11 reflecting the old design.
+Since then both MEPS panels have been based on the new design, including panels (15 and 16) in the PIT file.